kris2026uk/LIS624/Wordpress.md

 Then Save and Exit.

-Now bring up wordpress site by using the hhttp:IP ADDRESS/wordpress
+Now bring up wordpress site by using the http:IP ADDRESS/wordpress

 **Success!**